LorenzoBrazzi-zz/XML_Praktikum/README.md

 ## Start the server

-1. Install the BaseX server here : http://basex.org/download/

-2. Copy the "webapp" folder of this project into the BaseX webapp folder

 ### Option 1: Maven (recommendet)

 1. Open the pom.xml file that you can find on the first level of the /basex-stomp directory.
 Int pom.xml, at the repository with the ID 'central', change the URL to the following: "http://insecure.repo1.maven.org/maven2"